The Secret Weapon of Branding: Everyday Delight

 Sometimes it’s a photo of my kids.
 Sometimes it’s a moment from a trip.
 Occasionally it’s a completely forgotten snapshot that suddenly feels meaningful again.

-Those little flashes of joy happen dozens of times a day.
-Over time they create a quiet emotional bond with the product.
+Over time, these moments create a quiet emotional bond with the product.
 The phone stops feeling like a piece of technology and starts feeling like a companion to your life.

 Invisible Intelligence